 Audit Committee.
 Our Audit Committee is currently composed of Mr. Driscoll (Chairman), Dr. Chanan-Khan and Dr. Loren.
 The Board has determined that each member of our Audit Committee is independent within the meaning of Rule 10A-3 under the Exchange Act.
 The Board has also determined that Mr. Driscoll is an "audit committee financial expert" within the meaning of the applicable SEC rules and regulations.
 The Audit Committee provides the opportunity for direct contact between our independent registered public accounting firm and members of the Board, and the independent registered public accounting firm reports directly to the Audit Committee.
 The Audit Committee assists the Board in overseeing the integrity of our financial statements, our compliance with legal and regulatory requirements, and our independent registered public accounting firm's qualifications, independence and performance.
-The Audit Committee is directly responsible for appointing, compensating, evaluating and, when necessary, terminating our independent registered public accounting firm.
 The Audit Committee has established procedures for the treatment of complaints regarding accounting, internal accounting controls or auditing matters, including procedures for the confidential and anonymous submission by our employees of concerns regarding questionable accounting, internal accounting controls or auditing matters.
-Our Audit Committee met four times during the fiscal year ended December 31, 2022.
+Our Audit Committee met four times during the fiscal year ended December 31, 2023.

 Compensation Committee.
 Our Compensation Committee is currently composed of Mr. Neis (Chairman), Mr. Driscoll and Mr. Swirsky.
 The Board has determined that each member of our Compensation Committee is independent under the Nasdaq listing standards and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
 The Compensation Committee's responsibilities include providing recommendations to the Board regarding the compensation levels of directors; approving, or recommending for approval by the Board, the compensation levels of executive officers; providing recommendations to our Board regarding compensation programs; administering our incentive compensation plans and equity-based plans; authorizing grants under our 2021 Plan; and authorizing other equity compensation arrangements.
-Our Compensation Committee met twice during the fiscal year ended December 31, 2022.
-The Compensation Committee shall have the authority to retain, at Company expense, independent advisers (including legal counsel, accountants and independent compensation or other consultants) as it determines necessary to carry out its duties, and shall be directly responsible for the appointment, compensation and oversight of the work of any compensation consultant, legal counsel and other adviser retained by the Committee.
-In 2021, the Compensation Committee retained Aon/Radford as an independent consultant to advise it on compensation matters.
+Our Compensation Committee met six times during the fiscal year ended December 31, 2023.
+The Compensation Committee shall have the authority to retain, at Company expense, independent advisers (including legal counsel, accountants and independent compensation or other consultants) as it determines necessary to carry out its duties, and shall be directly responsible for the appointment, compensation and oversight of the work of any compensation matters.
 Aon/Radford was engaged directly by and reported directly to our Compensation Committee and did no other work for the Company.
-The Compensation Committee considered the applicable Nasdaq listing rules and determined that Aon/Radford qualified as an independent compensation consultant in accordance with applicable SEC and Nasdaq listing rules and regulations.
+The Compensation matters.
+Aon/Radford qualified as an independent consultant in accordance with applicable SEC and Nasdaq listing rules and regulations.

 Nominating and Corporate Governance Committee.
 Our Nominating and Corporate Governance Committee is currently composed of Dr. Loren (Chairman), Mr. Neis and Mr. Swirsky.
 The Board has determined that each member of our Nominating and Corporate Governance Committee is independent under the applicable Nasdaq listing standards.
-The Nominating and Corporate Governance Committee's responsibilities include, to the extent deemed necessary or appropriate by the committee: developing and recommending to the Board criteria for the selection of individuals to be considered as candidates for election to the Board; identifying individuals qualified to become members of the Board; making recommendations to the Board regarding its size and composition; approving director nominations to be presented for stockholder approval at the
+The Nominating and Corporate Governance Committee's responsibilities include, to the extent deemed necessary or appropriate by the committee: developing and recommending to the Board criteria for the selection of individuals to be considered as candidates for election to the Board; identifying individuals qualified to become members of the Board; making recommendations to the Board regarding its size and composition; approving director nominations to be presented for stockholder approval at the Company's annual meeting; approving nominations to fill any vacancies on the Board; and developing and recommending corporate governance principles to the Board.
+Our Nominating and Corporate Governance Committee met once during the fiscal year ended December 31, 2023.